vlead/test-lab-new-labspec/README.md

-This is a sample template of the directory structure of a Virtual Lab
+This is a sample lab with the new labspec for testing